truenas/documentation/content/en/hub/truecommand/tc_cloud.md

 ### Connecting Systems to a TrueCommand Cloud Instance

 Log into your ixSystems cloud account and click **Manage**, Under *Service Details* copy the *API Key* that is displayed.

-Log into your TrueNAS system and click the TrueCommand icon in the upper right. [insert TC logo] Paste the API key copied from the iXsystems Account Portal into the TrueNAS dialog.
+Log into your TrueNAS system and click the TrueCommand icon in the upper right.

+Paste the API key copied from the iXsystems Account Portal into the TrueNAS dialog.
 When the True Command logo starts bouncing left and right, check the email account registered for the TrueCommand Cloud Account for a verification message.
 The email contains a link to the Portal account home to confirm the connection and activate the TrueNAS system.

 It may take 10 to 15 minutes for your TrueNAS instance to fully sync up with the TrueCommand Cloud instance.
 When systems are connected to the TrueCommand Cloud instance, refer to the [TrueCommand documentation](/hub/truecommand/) for more articles about setting up configuration backups, alerts, reports, and role-based access control.